silverstripe-australia/versionator/README.md

 Use this if:

-* you want to generate a list of fixed version composer dependencies for a SilverStripe project
+* You want to generate a list of fixed version composer dependencies for a SilverStripe project
 * You want to see whether the modules in your project have any updates that could be made use of
 * You want to know whether a repository has any changes that haven't made it to a stable tagged release yet.
+* You want to review the current state of tagging for a number of modules found under a specific packagist owner.

 The motivation behind this tool is for projects to have a well defined version set of modules defined in the composer.json for that project.